kiboschool/course-web-application-development/src/lessons/real-web-apps/case-study.md

 It's one of the go-to options for building a newsletter or blog.
 You can also learn a lot about how a large, widely-used Express app works by reading the source.

 [Ghost on Github](https://github.com/TryGhost/Ghost)

-## Submission

-Complete the questions on the **[Gradescope Assignment](https://www.gradescope.com/courses/575913/assignments/3087814/)** to get credit for this assignment.